Purpose

 Community training

 An awareness campaign was carried out to educate the community on the use and maintenance of the pond.
 A select few community members were also trained in the sustainable maintenance of the pond, including the handling and removal of invasive species.
+Those who participated in the fish farming and homestays also received training on fish cultivation and bookkeeping.

 project outcomes